-At December 31, 2015, the Company's financial instruments do not contain any credit-risk-related or other contingent features that could cause accelerated payments when the Company's financial instruments are in net liability positions.
+As of December 31, 2016, the Company's financial instruments do not contain any credit-risk-related or other contingent features that could cause accelerated payments when the Company's financial instruments are in net liability positions.
 The Company does not use derivative financial instruments for trading or speculative purposes.